By David Helwig

-But to recoup his costs he approached Rossette at Savoy Jewellers at Cambrian Mall.
+But to recoup his costs he approached Rosset at Savoy Jewellers at Cambrian Mall.

 Patreau's billboard was obviously going to get a lot of attention.

-If he featured the Savoy logo prominently on the billboard, would Rossette be willing to cut the cost of Lori's engagement ring by, say, $700?
+If he featured the Savoy logo prominently on the billboard, would Rosset be willing to cut the cost of Lori's engagement ring by, say, $700?